LSEG-API-Samples/Article.RDPLibrary.Python.NotebookAutoCompletion/README.md

 ## <a id="data_lib"></a>Introduction to the Data Library for Python

-The [Data Library for Python](https://developers.lseg.com/en/api-catalog/lseg-data-platform/lseg-data-library-for-python) provides a set of ease-of-use interfaces offering coders uniform access to the breadth and depth of financial data and services available on the Workspace, RDP, and Real-Time Platforms.
+The [Data Library for Python](https://developers.lseg.com/en/api-catalog/lseg-data-platform/lseg-data-library-for-python) provides a set of ease-of-use interfaces offering coders uniform access to the breadth and depth of financial data and services available on the Workspace, Data Platform, and Real-Time Platforms.
 The API is designed to provide consistent access through multiple access channels and target both Professional Developers and Financial Coders.
 Developers can choose to access content from the desktop, through their deployed streaming services, or directly to the cloud.
 With the Data Library, the same Python code can be used to retrieve data regardless of which access point you choose to connect to the platform.

 ![Figure-1](images/datalib_image.png "Data Library Diagram")